espaciomore/r-apps/airquality/readme.md

 Description
 ========================================================

-Daily air quality measurements in New York, May to September 1973.
+The purspose if to present the New York City's daily temperature during the summer time, May to September 1973.

 A data frame with 154 observations on 6 variables.